ujnccs/ujnccs.github.io/_pages/grants.md

 <b>National Natural Science Foundation of China</b>, “Research on Theory of Secure Multi-Party Computation”
 (No. 61572294)

 Jan.
-1, 2015 –Dec.
-31, 2017

-Pre-research Project of General ** Department, “Research on Efficient ** Computing on Encrypted Data” (No. **)

-Jan.
-1, 2015 –Dec.
-31, 2017

-Pre-research Project of General ** Department, “Research on Keywords ** Querying Techniques” (No. **)

-Jan.
 1, 2012 –Dec.
 31, 2015